WDCT-Wren/BankApp/README.md

   Class separation for cleaner, modular code
   Project Purpose

 This project is both a learning exercise and a foundation for a portfolio piece.
-By working on this app, I aim to gradually deepen my understanding of Java while building a program that simulates basic banking operations (such as account creation, deposits, and withdrawals).
+By working on this app, I aim to gradually deepen my understanding of Java while building a program that simulates basic banking operations (such as separate savings jars creation, deposits, widthrawals, and soon fund transfers).

 Roadmap / Future Plans
   By the end of the semester, I plan to:
-  Implement data structures for managing multiple accounts more efficiently Add exception handling and robust input validation Explore file handling or database integration to save account data (Stretch goal) Create a Graphical User Interface (GUI) version of the app
+  Implement data structures for managing multiple accounts more efficiently Add exception handling and robust input validation Explore file handling or database integration to save account data And finally, to create a Graphical User Interface (GUI) version of the app

 How to Run